Ending A Long Term Relationship

 By Jon Terrell, M.A.

-When ending a long term relationship, we naturally feel grief at the loss of it.
 People often come to our retreats because of painful endings, including the death of a close family member.
 The end of a long term relationship is a type of death.
 It has many similarities to a human death.
 There are differences as well.

 Advice About Ending A Long Term Relationship